Memorial Day marks the beginning of the backyard barbecue and picnic season. Here is a Gourmet Hamburger you may want to

 - Combine the mayonnaise, bread crumps and soup mix in a mixing bowl, set aside for 2 to 3 hours, to allow the dried soup mix and hydrate in the mayonnaise, or overnight in the refer.

 - Combine the beef with mayonnaise mixture.
 Mix your hamburger by hand and form into 12 to 6 meatballs of equal size, then flatten into patties.

 - Pan broil or Grill hamburgers over medium heat 375ᵒF.
 I prefer top of the stove pan-broiling for maximum flavor.
 Top with cheese about 5 minutes prior to desired doneness and cook until cheese begins to melt slightly.

 Cook hamburgers until the desired doneness.

 - Hamburger Buns.
-While hamburgers are cooking buttered and toast in pan for best results or on the grill over medium heat.
+While hamburgers are cooking buttered and toast in the oven for best results or on the grill over medium heat.

 To assemble and serve; place romaine lettuce on toasted, crisp bacon next, hamburger with cheese, then sliced tomato and onion.
 Enjoy!

 Practice makes perfect, and the best chef learns to cook meat to the desired doneness with good equipment, proper technique and by feel.
 Because of the different texture, cuts, and thickness of meat, learning the feel of the desired doneness by pushing down on the center of a hamburger or steak with a fork is by far the best method over attempting to time for desired doneness.
-These basic rules apply to cooking all meats when attempting to accomplish different stages of doneness.
-To demonstrate, turn the palm of you left hand up and spread your fingers apart.
+These basic rules apply to cooking all meats when attempting to accomplish various stages of doneness.
+To demonstrate, turn the palm of your left hand up and spread your fingers apart.